 Encourage district reflection on current induction and mentoring practices so districts may identify strengths and areas for further development; and

-Provide ESE with data so the agency can identify promising induction and mentoring practices to share across districts and understand areas where the agency can provide additional supports and resources to districts.
+Provide DESE with data so the agency can identify promising induction and mentoring practices to share across districts and understand areas where the agency can provide additional supports and resources to districts.

-The completed 2016 Annual Induction and Mentoring Report was published in October 2016.
+In 2021, the Department released a model Handbook for Principal Induction & Mentoring to further support strong practices for leaders in alignment with the Standards for Effective Leadership and antiracist leadership competencies, available here.

+In 2022, the Department began collecting mentor/mentee assignment data as part of its annual data collection via EPIMS.
+This data is integral to ensuring that all novice educators are receiving robust and consistent induction supports and will inform future policy and technical assistance on behalf of the Department.

-Educator Evaluation System: The Department supports districts in implementing their educator evaluation systems, which are aligned to the statewide Educator Evaluation Framework.
-The Educator Evaluation Framework is designed to provide educators with meaningful feedback on their practice and impact on students.
-The Framework applies to principals and other administrators, central office staff, superintendents, and teachers.
-In 2011, the Massachusetts Board of Elementary and Secondary Education approved new state regulations on educator evaluation (603 CMR 35.00) in order to:
+Educator Evaluation System: The Department continues to support districts in implementing their educator evaluation systems, which are aligned to the statewide Educator Evaluation Framework.
+The Educator Evaluation Framework applies to principals and other administrators, central office staff, superintendents, and teachers, and is designed to provide educators with meaningful feedback on their practice and impact on students.
+The four stated objectives of the statewide educator evaluation system include:

 promote growth and development among leaders and teachers;